On this page

 - The server reads JSON-RPC messages from its standard input (

-). - Messages are individual JSON-RPC requests, notifications, or responses.
+stdin) and sends messages to its standard output (stdout). - Messages are individual JSON-RPC requests, notifications, or responses.

 - Messages are delimited by newlines, and MUST NOT contain embedded newlines.